NilsWdnr/NilsWdnr/README.md

 # 💫 About Me:
-🌱 I’m currently learning Laravel, TypeScript, Redux
+🌱 I’m a Web- and Software-Developer with focus on PHP and Node.js

 ## 🌐 Socials: